Joseph Hedley: Murder

 On the evening of Thursday, 3 January 1826 he was murdered in his home by an unknown attacker.
 Hedley was 76 years old.
 That afternoon he had been at Walwick Grange and had received charitable aid from the farmer there.
 During the evening a variety of visitors called on him and all recall him being in good health, with the last person to see him alive being a peddler from Stamfordham asking for directions.
 An hour later when a Mr. Smith of Haughton Castle rode past he noted Joe's cottage was dark and silent.
-Despite passers by and herdsman noting the strangeness of the cottage being locked up and silent over the next few days, it wasn't until the Saturday that further inquiry was undertaken.
+Despite passers-by and herdsman noting the strangeness of the cottage being locked up and silent over the next few days, it wasn't until the Saturday that further inquiry was undertaken.

 On the afternoon of the 7th alarmed neighbours burst open the locked door to Hedley's home.
 His body was found in a small inner room with more than 40 wounds inflicted to his face and neck.
-There seemed to have been a struggle outside the cottage as his clogs and some scraps of cloths were discovered on the other side of the road, with some at the time theorising this showed that Hedley had been attempting to flee to the nearest residence, Wall Mill.
+There seemed to have been a struggle outside the cottage as his clogs and some scraps of cloth were discovered on the other side of the road, with some at the time theorising this showed that Hedley had been attempting to flee to the nearest residence, Wall Mill.
 There were also signs of struggle inside the cottage and several garden tools were suspected to have been used as murder weapons by those at the scene.

 Little motive could be discerned for such a violent act.
-The only possible explanation seems to be that the his murderers believed rumours that Hedley had some secret fortune despite the fact that Joe was known to be receiving parish aid.
+The only possible explanation seems to be that his murderers believed rumours that Hedley had some secret fortune despite the fact that Joe was known to be receiving parish aid.
 This interpretation is backed up by the fact that the perpetrators appear to have rummaged through the old man's drawers, evidently in search of something.
 On the other hand, Robert Hill argues that personal motive should be considered because of details such as the clock face being smashed, something he points out would not have been done in the struggle and instead a purposeful attack against Hedley's identity.
 He proposes as a possibility for the murderer a neighbour named William Herdman who had been an early suspect.
 However, he was discounted by contemporaries because he was, in the words of The Newcastle Chronicle, "a poor and simple creature of rather imbecile intellect".

-A 100 guineas reward was put up by the local parish and a full pardon promised by Robert Peel for any accomplice who came forward.
+A 100 guineas reward was put up by the local parish and a full pardon was promised by Robert Peel for any accomplice who came forward.
 Despite this, all efforts to find the culprits came to nought.
 Several arrests were made in the immediate aftermath but no one was prosecuted, and from time to time afterwards, purported confessions were made but all have been discounted as fabrications.